New York Personal Injury Lawyer

 What is wrongful death compensation based on?

-Under EPTL § 5-4.3, damages are based on economic loss to surviving family members, including lost income and support.
+Under EPTL § 5-4.3, damages are based on economic loss to surviving family members, including lost income, support, and related losses recognized by law.

 Personal Injury Lawyers by Location